 Although a half-million children would lose access to free meals at school under a Trump administration proposal to restrict eligibility for food stamps, the USDA has not published that fact, said the chairman of the House Education Committee on Monday.

 A cost-benefit analysis by USDA says its proposal for tighter eligibility rules for the Supplemental Nutrition Assistance Program “may also negatively impact food security,” reported Politico.
-The USDA estimated 3.1 million people, or nearly 9 percent of SNAP recipients, would be …
+The USDA estimated 3.1 million people, or nearly 9 percent of SNAP recipients, would be denied …